Haifa: Ottoman period

 Haifa remained majority Muslim throughout this time but a small Jewish community continued to exist there.
-In 1798, Rabbi Nachman of Breslov spent Rosh HaShana with the Jewish community of Haifa.
+In 1798, Rabbi Nachman of Breslov spent Rosh Hashanah with the Jewish community of Haifa.
 In 1839 the Jewish population numbered 124.
 Due to the growing influence of the Carmelite monks, Haifa's Christian population also grew.
 By 1840 approximately 40% of the inhabitants were Christian Arabs.

 The arrival of German messianics, many of whom were Templers, in 1868, who settled in what is now known as the German Colony, was a turning point in Haifa's development.
 The Templers built and operated a steam-based power station, opened factories and inaugurated carriage services to Acre, Nazareth and Tiberias, playing a key role in modernizing the city.

 The first major wave of Jewish immigration to Haifa took place in the mid-19th century from Morocco, with a smaller wave of immigration from Turkey a few years later.
 In the 1870s, large numbers of Jewish and Arab migrants came to Haifa due to the town's growing prosperity.
 Jews constituted one-eighth of Haifa's population, almost all of whom were recent immigrants from Morocco and Turkey who lived in the Jewish Quarter, which was located in the eastern part of the town.
 Continued Jewish immigration gradually raised the Jewish population of Haifa, and included a small number of Ashkenazi families, most of whom opened hotels for Jewish migrants coming into the city.
 In 1875, the Jewish community of Haifa held its own census which counted the Jewish population at about 200.
 The First Aliyah of the late 19th century and the Second Aliyah of the early 20th century saw Jewish immigrants, mainly from Eastern Europe, arrive in Haifa in significant numbers.
 In particular, a significant number of Jewish immigrants from Romania settled in Haifa in the 1880s during the First Aliyah period.
 The Central Jewish Colonisation Society in Romania purchased over 1000 acre near Haifa.
 As the Jewish settlers had been city dwellers, they hired the former fellahin tenants to instruct them in agriculture.
 The Jewish population rose from 1,500 in 1900 to 3,000 on the eve of World War I.